Climate Risk Map: Get Decision-Ready Insights in Plain English

 Ready to try it?

-Open the Climate Risk Chat in your dashboard, paste a location, add a time horizon (2030/2050), and ask your first question.
+Open aldabra.earth in your preferred browser, paste a location, and select an industry and species (where applicable).
 You’ll get an explainable, sourced answer you can share with your team.

 Comments